DavidKatona/CodeHub/_eventaggregator/01-event-base.md

 {% endhighlight %}

-Developers are recommended to inherit from this base class with each subclass representing a distinct gameplay event.
+It is recommended that developers inherit from this base class, with each subclass defining a unique gameplay event.

 ## UEventBase in Blueprints